develop secure attachment relationships with their babies and children

 how the programme supports practitioners, parents and carers with children’s learning

 Our evidence-based Learning Together Programme values and extends what parents/carers already do.
 Using the ORIM framework (Opportunities, Recognition, Interaction, Modelling), it helps strengthen adult-child relationships, building children’s self-esteem and emotional self-regulation.
-The Programme offers information and activities that practitioners can share with parents/carers and their children, based on five main strands of children’s development.
-Follow the links to see examples of topics that practitioners share, or download a one-page Strand map showing all 74 topics.
+The Programme offers information and activities that practitioners can share with parents/carers and their children, based on five main strands of children’s development - see examples of topics that practitioners can share.

 formal recognition of parents'/carers' learning - parent qualifications